skyler93z/bigDataIssue/README_version_1.md

 ~~~
     [your_deirctory]/rout
 ~~~
-all the final prediction results/intermedia results are in the subdirectory directory at **result**
+all the final results/intermedia results are in the subdirectory directory at **result**
 ~~~
     [your_deirctory]/result
 ~~~